 Expressing gratitude is a skill, and just like any skill, it can be practiced!
 Use the following ideas to practice expressing gratitude with the whole family:

 - Establish a gratitude ritual.
-Add expressing gratitude to your family’s routine by saying a few things everyone is grateful for around the table at dinner, in the car on the way to school or right before bedtime.
+Add gratitude to your family’s daily routine.
+Have everyone share a few things they’re grateful for.
+You can do this at dinner, in the car before school, or right before bedtime.

 - As a family, try using mindfulness or being intentional with your gratitude.
 Challenge yourself to notice things you’re grateful for in the moment.

-- As parents, model expressing gratitude for things that you might take for granted such as having a bed to sleep in, electricity, and running water.
+- As parents, model how to express gratitude for everyday things.
+Show appreciation for what we often take for granted—like a bed to sleep in, electricity, and running water.

 - Start a gratitude journal, tree or jar.
 Every day, have your family members write down something they’re grateful for in a notebook, on a leaf or on a slip of paper.
 Keep that notebook, tree or jar in a safe place.
 Weeks or months later, go back and look at everything that was written as a family.